ZK-Jackie/GraphMind/README.md

 ChatKG is a LLM application and a intelligent agent based on InternLM and LangChain, devoted to the construction of personal knowledge graph.

 - Constructing Personal KG
-  - Understand the meaning of the paragraph
+  - Understand the meaning of the paragraph in the user's input or a textbook
   - Build a personal knowledge graph based on the information users provide
-  - Visualize and show the knowledge graph
+  - Visualize and display the knowledge graph

 - Chat with users
   - Answer questions based on the knowledge graph
   - Chat with users and answer questions based on the knowledge graph
-  - ...
+  - Assist users in learning and understanding knowledge

 ## Features 🌟
-- based on InternLM-chat-7b（Update to InternLM2 lately）
+- based on InternLM-20b-chat（Update to InternLM2 lately）
 - Multi-modal Chat with users
 - Highly customizable